Sniki/Lenovo-Thinkpad-T440S/README.md

  In order to download this new Modded EFI, go to the releases section of this post.

-Lenovo Thinkpad T440S + MacBookPro11,1 SMBIOS using OpenCore Bootloader
+Lenovo ThinkPad T440S + MacBookPro11,1 SMBIOS using OpenCore Bootloader

 ### What works: